Supporting Your Skin Microbiome: A Key to Healthier Skin

 Nurturing your skin microbiome should be a key part of your skincare routine.
 Here are some practical steps:

 Use gentle, sulfate-free cleansers that maintain your skin's natural oils.
-Look for pH-balanced products that support your skin's barrier function rather than destroy it.
-Use products with natural ingredients and moisturize with an oil-based product rather than a water or alcohol based product.
+Look for pH-balanced products to support your skin's barrier function.
+Always prefer products with natural ingredients.
+Moisturize with an oil-based product rather than a water or alcohol-based one.

 Pay Attention to Your Diet